 - Very high success rate – Implants have an extremely high success rate (between 90 and 100 percent, depending on where in the mouth they are placed).

 - Support normal chewing function – Implants allow you to enjoy all of your favorite foods, including crunchy, chewy or tough foods, without slipping or shifting around in the mouth.

 - Increased self-confidence – Patients with implants enjoy the self-confidence and great quality of life that comes with having a complete set of attractive teeth.

 The process to place a dental implant usually requires multiple appointments spaced over a period of several months.

-Prior to starting treatment, Dr. Green performs a thorough examination and takes X-rays to get a closer look at the condition of the jawbone.
+Prior to starting treatment, Dr. Kennedy performs a thorough examination and takes X-rays to get a closer look at the condition of the jawbone.
 He uses this information to recommend a suitable course of action.
-If the jawbone is weak or insufficient, Dr. Green may recommend bone grafting to build up the bone before proceeding with implant placement.
+If the jawbone is weak or insufficient, Dr. Kennedy may recommend bone grafting to build up the bone before proceeding with implant placement.

 The first step of implant placement is to surgically place the implant’s post, which might resemble a small rod or screw, into the jawbone.
 An opening is made in the jawbone underneath the gap left by the missing tooth, and the post is placed.

 The post is then left to heal for several months.
 During this period of time, known as osseointegration, the post becomes part of the bone’s actual anatomy.
 A provisional crown may be placed over the post so the patient does not need to go without a tooth.

 Once the post has healed, the provisional crown is removed and a customized crown is affixed to the top of the post.
 The crown should blend in seamlessly with the surrounding teeth in size, shape and color.